Union Riga: Historic team

 Because of World War I and the struggle for independence football ceased to be played regularly in Latvia until 1919–1920.
 Union was among the sports clubs to be restored in the independent Latvia and it participated in the first restored Riga championship in 1921, however due to an early winter the season was not finished.
 In the next years competition Union finished fourth in the top tier of the Riga championship (out of 5 teams).
 Several top players left Union for ASK Riga after the season and the following year Union finished last in the league and was relegated to a lower level.

-Union played in the second Riga league division until 1927 when Virsliga was established – a league to hold football clubs from both Riga and other cities of Latvia.
-Thus the top teams from Class A of Riga league were promoted to Virsliga and Union was among the teams to play in the new Class A. In 1929 Union finished second in Class A (with the same number of points as Riga Wanderer).
-It gave the club the right to play in play-offs for a spot in the expanded Virsliga.
-Union won its play-off matches and was to compete in Virsliga for the first time in 1930.
+Union played in the second Riga league division until 1927 when the Virslīga was established – a league to hold football clubs from both Riga and other cities of Latvia.
+Thus the top teams from Class A of Riga league were promoted to Virslīga and Union was among the teams to play in the new Class A. In 1929 Union finished second in Class A (with the same number of points as Riga Wanderer).
+It gave the club the right to play in play-offs for a spot in the expanded Virslīga.
+Union won its play-off matches and was to compete in Virslīga for the first time in 1930.

 In its first year in the top league Union finished fourth (it was in the second place in the league after the first half of the season) and improved by one position the next year – winning its one and only Latvian league medals.
-The following years the clubs fortune started to decline and in 1935 it faced relegation from Virsliga after an especially disappointing season.
+The following years the clubs fortune started to decline and in 1935 it faced relegation from Virslīga after an especially disappointing season.
 Union played in the Riga first league until 1939 when the club was disbanded when Baltic Germans repatriated to Germany.

+Modern history

+In February 2022, Bogdans Ņesterenko and Voldemārs Baroniņš founded FK Union, which considers itself an unofficial successor of the original club, using its foundation year in the team crest, and entered the Latvian Third League Central Zone.
+In 2023, FK Union won 3rd place in the Third League finals, winning promotion to the 2024 Latvian Second League.
+Its home ground is the RTU stadions (Riga Technical University Stadium), the training ground – Riga Wilhelm Ostwald Secondary School Stadium.